 In fact, the report concluded that SMBs embracing cloud computing outperformed in a number of areas including sales and marketing than those who were slower adopters.

 Economic benefit comes hand-in-hand with this technology.
-Like the Telzio example, cloud technologies are standardized IT services and solutions (infrastructure, platforms and software), which are managed and maintained by a 3rd party, and then delivered to consumers over a network connection and paid by one flat subscription amount, or based on usage.
+Like the Telzio example, cloud technologies are standardized IT services and solutions (infrastructure, platforms and software), which are managed and maintained by a third party, and then delivered to consumers over a network connection and paid by one flat subscription amount, or based on usage.

 Cloud services are most popular as substitutes for expensive infrastructure, such as document storage and disaster recovery.
-However, some more advanced SMBs are also using the reduced cost and complexity of tools such as Salesforce.com versus on‑premise equivalents to improve productivity in business functions at an earlier stage, than would have been possible only five years ago.
+However, some more advanced SMBs are also using the reduced cost and complexity of tools versus on‑premise equivalents to improve productivity in business functions at an earlier stage, than would have been possible only five years ago.

 As noted, cloud models are often on a subscription basis as in the Telzio example.
-If you were to compare this benefit with the hidden cost of operating your own technology environment [such as hardware, data-center, tech staff, updates, backup, monitoring and patching] you would soon realize that 3rd party cloud providers in most instances will provide a higher level and more secure service at exceeding low costs.
+If you were to compare this benefit with the hidden cost of operating your own technology environment [such as hardware, data-center, tech staff, updates, backup, monitoring and patching] you would soon realize that third party cloud providers in most instances will provide a higher level and more secure service at exceeding low costs.
 For those SMB owners that jump in at this juncture, it might be the wisest move they’ve made for their company, since they started it.

 Ron is part of the marketing team at Telzio, covering everything from tips and tech for growing businesses to customer success stories for the Telzio blog.